TROYTRON/bahhugss/docs/Initial Nation Stats Changelog.md

   - The Nordics are geographically quite significant, especially from a land war perspective.
 And this mod is all about land wars.
   - Current 2 CPs will be split into 6 CPs, allowing for more granular faction control.
   - Opens up more possibilities for conflicts with Russia and in the Arctic.
+  - NOTE: New regions will require revising available resources.
 - Northern Africa re-work:
   - Egypt and Libya to be merged into one nation consisting of 3 regions: Egyptian Upper Nile rump state (New Cairo / Aswan region), Cyrenaica peninsula and desert (Benghazi / Tobruk / Al Bayda region), Tripolitania (Tripoli region).
     - Geographically very large, but very small population, especially in former Libya (exact numbers TBD by Atashkada).